Skip to content

 Last updated:

-Revolvers dominated law-enforcement and civilian sidearms from the mid-nineteenth century through most of the twentieth.
-The Colt Single Action Army (SAA) of 1873 defined the single-action revolver; the Smith and Wesson Hand Ejector series of the early 1900s standardised the double-action swing-out cylinder design used on virtually every modern revolver, from the S+W Model 10 .38 Special through the S+W Model 686 .357 Magnum.
-The semi-automatic pistol grew from John Browning's tilting-barrel short-recoil patents of the 1900s, maturing into the Colt M1911 .45 ACP and the Browning Hi-Power 9mm before spawning the polymer-frame, striker-fired designs that have dominated police and civilian markets since the 1980s.
+The Colt Single Action Army of 1873 established the single-action revolver format in mass production; the Smith and Wesson Hand Ejector series from the early 1900s standardised the double-action swing-out cylinder used on virtually every modern revolver, from the S+W Model 10 .38 Special to the S+W Model 686 .357 Magnum.
+The semi-automatic pistol developed from John Browning's tilting-barrel short-recoil patents of the 1900s, progressing through the Colt M1911 .45 ACP and the Browning Hi-Power 9mm to the polymer-frame, striker-fired designs that have dominated police and civilian markets since the 1980s.

-For the forensic examiner, understanding the mechanism of a weapon is not an academic exercise.
-The firing-pin impression shape, the breech-face pattern, the ejector mark geometry, and the presence or absence of extractor marks on the cartridge rim are all tied directly to mechanism.
-An examiner who can read an unknown cartridge case and infer the likely action type from its marks narrows a database search, guides an interview, and anchors a scene reconstruction.
+For the forensic examiner, understanding weapon mechanism is operationally necessary.
+The firing-pin impression shape, the breech-face pattern, the ejector mark geometry, and the presence or absence of extractor marks on the cartridge rim are all tied directly to mechanism, as classified in cartridge-case markers and firing-pin impressions.
+An examiner who infers the likely action type from cartridge-case marks narrows a database search, guides investigation, and supports scene reconstruction.
 This topic covers both families in operational depth.

 The revolver's defining feature is its rotating cylinder, which holds between five and eight cartridges depending on calibre and design.
 Each chamber in the cylinder lines up with the barrel in sequence as the action cycles.
 Unlike a semi-automatic, no case is ejected during firing; spent cases remain in their chambers until the shooter manually removes them, either by opening the swing-out cylinder and using the ejector rod (on double-action revolvers) or by removing each case individually from a fixed cylinder (on the earliest single-action designs).